EGjoni/DRUGS/README.md

 And third, the most likely prediction changes, but generally remains reasonable.

 I feel like there's a lot more to play with and discover here, but, it's gonna need crowdsourcing.
+I made a [generations explorer](https://egjoni.github.io/DRUGS/sample_generations/) in the hopes of making that easier.
+If you get a chance to look through it, I would greatly appreciate notes on any general patterns you think you see or hypotheses you come up with.

 Personally my next step is to (very seriously) explore the potential of DRµGS to control model hallucinations.

 Anyway -- critiques and contributions welcome.
 And I'll have a mistral implementation up ~soon~ right now.
 It's up.